ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 ##Using an IoC Conatiner Other Than Autofac

 Unless otherwise noted, everything works as shown in the getting starting section above.
-The code examples shown are for Castle Windsor.
-The other IoC container support
-DLLs follow the same pattern.
+This section outlines the things you will need to do differently.

 1. Install the Nuget packages ProjectExtensions.Azure.ServiceBus.Core and your specific IoC container (e.g. ProjectExtensions.Azure.ServiceBus.IOC.CastleWindsor for Castle Windsor) instead of ProjectExtensions.Azure.ServiceBus
 2. Use this initialization code at the beginning of your method or in your BootStrapper.
 You will need a couple of using declarations:

+_The code examples shown below are for Castle Windsor.
+Code for other containers follows the same pattern._

 ```csharp
 using ProjectExtensions.Azure.ServiceBus;